nullptrx/pangle_flutter/DOC-PROPERTY.md

 /// The feed ad config for iOS
 ///
 /// [slotId] required.
 The unique identifier of a feed ad.
-/// [imgSize] required.
-Image size.
-/// [tag] optional. experimental.
-Mark it.
 /// [count] It is recommended to request no more than 3 ads.
 The maximum is 10. default 3
-/// [isSupportDeepLink] optional.
-Whether to support deeplink.
-/// [isExpress] optional. 个性化模板广告.
-/// [expressSize] optional. 模板宽高
+/// [expressSize] optional. 模板宽高. const IOSFeedConfig({
-IOSFeedAdConfig({
   @required this.slotId,
-  this.imgSize = PangleImgSize.feed690_388,
-  this.tag,
+  @required this.expressSize,
   this.count,
-  this.isSupportDeepLink,
-  this.isExpress,
-  this.expressSize,
 });

-/// The feed ad config for iOS
+/// The feed ad config for Android
 ///
 /// [slotId] required.
 The unique identifier of a feed ad.
-/// [imgSize] required.
-Image size.
-/// [tag] optional. experimental.
-Mark it.
 /// [count] It is recommended to request no more than 3 ads.
 The maximum is 10. default 3
 /// [isSupportDeepLink] optional.
 Whether to support deeplink.
-/// [isExpress] optional. 个性化模板广告.
+/// [isExpress] optional. 个性化模板广告 const AndroidFeedConfig({
-/// [expressSize] optional. 模板宽高
-AndroidFeedAdConfig({
   @required this.slotId,
-  this.imgSize = PangleImgSize.feed690_388,
-  this.tag,
+  @required this.expressSize,
   this.count,
-  this.isSupportDeepLink,
-  this.isExpress,
-  this.expressSize,
+  this.isSupportDeepLink = true,
 });
 ```